vespa-engine/documentation/en/cross-encoders.md

 }{% endhighlight %}</pre>

-The retriever (query + first-phase ranking) can be anything, including [nearest neighbor search](nearest-neighbor-search.html) aka dense retrival using bi-encoders.
+The retriever (query + first-phase ranking) can be anything, including [nearest neighbor search](nearest-neighbor-search.html) a.k.a. dense retrival using bi-encoders.

 ## Performance
 There are three major scaling dimensions: